DaVinci Resolve is a very useful tool for modern-day content creators (especially Youtubers) and filmmakers.

 - Grass Valley

 Does DaVinci Resolve Support MKV?

-DaVinci Resolve v17.2 and above support MKV files.
+DaVinci Resolve version 18 (v17.2 and above) supports MKV files.
 Older versions like DaVinci Resolve 17, 16, etc, don’t support mkv files.
 For more information, click on the below post:

 MKV files are recorded by screen recording software like OBS Studio.
 The best way to work with .mkv files is to transcode them into DaVinci Resolve supported codecs like DNxHD, H.264, etc,.

 How to transcode .mkv files?

 - Download the software based on your OS.

 - In the “Summary” tab, select your required file format.

 - Go to “Video” settings and choose your required codec or leave it as default.

 - Click on “Start Encode“.